-Georgia Gov. Brian Kemp forbids cities, counties from requiring masks as coronavirus surges in the state
+Georgia Gov. Brian Kemp sues Atlanta over mask requirement as coronavirus surges in the state

+Kemp’s lawsuit also asks the court to bat down Bottoms’s July 10 order that the city return to Phase 1 of reopening, which requires that people return to sheltering at home and that restaurants close their dining rooms.

+Kemp’s most recent executive order attempts to void existing mask mandates in more than a dozen cities or counties, while also extending other coronavirus social distancing restrictions statewide.

 The governor had previously tried to ban cities and counties from passing any coronavirus restrictions that went further than Georgia’s guidelines.
-But many cities, including Atlanta, defied him by passing mask mandates anyway, arguing it was essential to flatten the curve.
-Kemp’s new order “strongly encourages” masks.
+But many cities defied him by passing mask mandates anyway, arguing that it was essential to flatten the curve.
+Kemp’s orders have “strongly encouraged” masks.

-Local officials who had issued mask mandates as hospitals filled up were outraged Wednesday night as Kemp overrode their judgment.
-The order came on the same day Georgia recorded its second-highest number of coronavirus cases since the start of the pandemic, logging 3,871 cases and 37 deaths
+Local officials who had issued mask mandates as hospitals filled up were outraged this week as Kemp overrode their judgment.
+The governor’s order came on the same day Georgia recorded its second-highest number of coronavirus cases since the start of the pandemic, logging 3,871 cases and 37 deaths.

+Before Kemp filed his lawsuit Thursday, Bottoms said in an online news conference that his order would not stop Atlanta from enforcing its mask ordinance.

+“I am not afraid of the city being sued, and I’ll put our policies up against anyone’s, any day of the week,” she said.

+Savannah Mayor Van Johnson (D), who was the first local official to issue a mask mandate, spoke out strongly against Kemp’s attempt to invalidate the requirement.

 “It is officially official.
-Governor Kemp does not give a damn about us,” Savannah Mayor Van Johnson (D), who was the first local official to issue a mask mandate, wrote on Twitter.
+Governor Kemp does not give a damn about us,” Johnson wrote on Twitter.
 “Every man and woman for himself/herself.
 Ignore the science and survive the best you can.
 In #Savannah, we will continue to keep the faith and follow the science.
 Masks will continue to be available!”

-Kemp order comes as other Republican governors have recently abandoned their previous opposition to mask mandates in the interest of public health.
+Kemp’s order comes as other Republican governors have recently abandoned their previous opposition to mask mandates in the interest of public health.

-Alabama Gov. Kay Ivey (R) was among them on Wednesday, saying that while she wished people didn’t “have to be ordered to do what is in your own best interest,” she felt a mask order could not wait any longer.
+Alabama Gov. Kay Ivey was among them on Wednesday, saying that although she wished people didn’t “have to be ordered to do what is in your own best interest,” she thought a mask order could not wait any longer.
+Arkansas Gov. Asa Hutchinson followed suit the next day, saying hospitalizations and deaths in the state are “numbers that speak for themselves and indicate that we need to do more.”

-“We’re almost to the point where our hospital ICUs are overwhelmed,” Ivey said at a news conference.
-“Folks, the numbers just do not lie.”

-Like Kemp, Arizona Gov. Doug Ducey (R) and Texas Gov. Greg Abbott (R) previously tried to block cities and counties from issuing their own mask orders — but both have since relented.
-Abbott issued a mask mandate for most counties earlier this month; Ducey stopped short of requiring masks statewide, but allowed cities and counties to go forward with mask mandates last month.
+Like Kemp, Arizona Gov. Doug Ducey and Texas Gov. Greg Abbott, both Republicans, previously tried to block cities and counties from issuing their own mask orders — but both have since relented.
+Abbott issued a mask mandate for most counties earlier this month; Ducey stopped short of requiring masks statewide but allowed cities and counties to go forward with mask mandates last month.

 Now, critics in Georgia are wondering why Kemp is doubling down in the other direction instead.